Corvimae/pokemon-ranger/docs/routefiles.md

 Routefiles must be published on GitHub in a branch named `main`, and the file must be named `route.mdr`.
 Once pushed, runners can load the routefile by entering `<username>/<repository>` (e.g. `corvimae/test-ranger-route`).

 For an example, see [corvimae/test-ranger-route](https://github.com/Corvimae/test-ranger-route).

+Once your routefile is complete, you can [publish it to the central repository](publishing.md).